|Max (Marinus) Blomme|

 1 charter on the Turks & Caicos Aggressor

-I now have more than 450 dives in the waters around Palau (all but 5 from the Sun Dancer I or II and those were with Sam's).
-Unfortunately, PHD no longer goes to Palau or my other favorite, Turks & Caicos.
-So, if I go to either of those, it will be with Aggressor.
+I now have more than 500 dives in the waters around Palau (most were on the Sun Dancer I or II, 69 on the Rock Island Agressor or Palau Agressor & 5 with Sam's).
 Except for 1 or 2 day outings, land based diving is just not my thing.

 In Palau, if I wasn't on a live aboard, I'd be diving with

 or have known some of the dive masters working there and it has a very good